Originally published: September 2024

 She continued:

 The Government rejected the amendment.
-Many still believe that requesting a guarantor remains vital for managing landlord risk.
+Many still believed that requesting a guarantor remained vital for managing landlord risk.

 Despite the Government proposing measures to make renting with pets easier, Peers sought clarity on several key issues, suggesting multiple amendments.
 For example, Lord Black argued that without firmer protections: